data301-2020-winter1/course-project-group_6011/.ipynb_checkpoints/README-checkpoint.md

 ## Describe your topic/interest in about 150-200 words

+I hope to do some interesting data analytics, perhaps find some patterns in the data.
+As of right now I dont really know what I hope to do with the project.
+This was not my original dataset of choice, but I ended up with this one because my original dataset was too large.
+The chosen dataset contains interesting data about adults, such as age,sex,income,profession,ect.
+As of right now I do not have any specific questions because I have not looked at the data enough.

 ## Describe your dataset in about 150-200 words

+Who: Which company/agency/organization provided this data?
+    UCI Center for Machine Learning and Intelligent Systems

+What: What is in your data?
+    A list of 32559 people's age,workclass,education,marital status,occupation,relationship,race,sex,hours per week,native country.

+When: When was your data collected (for example, for which years)?
+    1996/05/01

+Why: What is the purpose of your dataset?
+Is it for transparency/accountability, public interest, fun, learning, etc…
+    This dataset is primarily for learning as it is cited in many academic papers.

+How: How was your data collected?
+Was it a human collecting the data?
+Historical records digitized?
+Server logs?
+    The data was collected from the census database.
 ## Team Members

 - Ferdinand: I am a computer science major